docpress/docpress/docs/customization/markdown.md

 ## Plugins

-You can also put plugins under the `markdown.plugins` option.
+You can also put Markdown-it plugins under the `markdown.plugins` option.
+These will allow you to customize Markdown parsing behavior through npm packages; search npm for "[markdown-it](https://www.npmjs.com/search?q=markdown-it)" to see available plugins.

 ##### `docpress.json`
 <!-- {.file-heading} -->